Security

 2. Reliability and messaging can diverge

 Out-of-band patches for sign-in or connectivity issues while leadership promises a reliability reset illustrate how patch chains undermine narrative.
-Closing metric: regression rate per quality update, not slogan density.
+Closing metric: regression rate per quality update and time-to-recovery after bad patches—not slogan density.

 Disclaimer: SignalStack analyzes product behavior and published critique; verify against Microsoft’s primary communications.